05 March, 2023

 "We sure were," Sonja said with a giggle.
 "I could see him from under the bed and told him he had got us in a fine fix since now we were both in a pickle."

-"I tried rolling and she was doing the same thing, only instead of rolling out the bedroom door, I found I was rolling toward the bathroom door.
+"I tried rolling, and she was doing the same thing.
+Instead of rolling out the bedroom door, I found I was rolling toward the bathroom door.
 Not where the phone was.
 And her, well she was pushing with her legs on the carpet and not making much progress."

 "Oh lord, what did you do?
 Obviously, you're here so you had to have gotten help."
 I said.